Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/rules-engine/README.md

 ### Using Bundled Rules (iOS AEP 3.x Only)

-You can include a bundled zip rules file in your app bundle to be used by the SDK before rules have been downloaded from Data Collection UI.
+You can include a bundled zip rules file in your app bundle to be used by the SDK before rules have been downloaded from the Data Collection UI.
 To add bundled rules to your app, follow these steps:
 1. Download the rules zip file using the following URL: `https://assets.adobedtm.com/PASTE-ENVIRONMENT-ID-rules.zip` replacing `PASTE-ENVIRONMENT-ID` with your launch environment ID.
 2. Rename the zip file to "ADBMobileConfig-rules.zip" and place the zip anywhere that it is accessible in your app bundle.